 Are you wondering where ketchup was born?

 The first tomato ketchup surfaced in the mid 18th century.
-Ketchup lasted in a sealed jar for a year, being a huge success in the food industry back then.
+Ketchup lasted in a sealed jar for a year, is a massive success in the food industry back then.
 Henry J. Heinz began producing the ketchup we consequently know and love in the year 1876.
-The popular condiment is is in almost every American household today.
+The popular condiment is in almost every American household today.

 Adapting our Blueberry Ketchup

 You know, a recipe is not truly perfect until you’ve added your own touch to it.
-That is to say we encourage you to play with your food.
-Call to your inner chef come out and play and change up this recipe.
+That is to say, we encourage you to play with your food.
+Call to your inner chef to come out and play and change up this recipe.
 Here are some ideas:

 - 1 tbsp. olive oil